MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 Manual validation is not done on all submissions.
 They will be done as sample tests.

 For manual validation, we spin up a container with the right artifacts (same as used during technical validation) and the necessary apps are installed.
-Rapidstart packages needed for the manual test is installed.
+Rapidstart packages needed for the manual test are installed.

-The manual test validation document is executed manually and if the document doesn’t match the app functionality the submission is rejected.
+The manual test validation document is run manually and if the document doesn’t match the app functionality the submission is rejected.

 > [!Important]
 > Microsoft recommends that all partners are performing the manual validation as the last check before submitting for validation.